 If you haven’t already, send a thank you email.
 According to a survey, 80 percent of employers find these messages useful.

-Moreover, it improves your impression on the interviewer.
+Moreover, it improves your impression of the interviewer.
 This helps when evaluating candidates.

 3. Note Down Important Things:

-Make a list of the important information you got about the company.
-This is helpful to use this information in the next interviews if scheduled.
+Make a list of the important information you have about the company.
+It is helpful to use this information in the next interviews if scheduled.

-This information will also help when you’ll start your job.
+This information will also help when you start your job.
 You will already have things on hand.
 This will also improve your performance according to the company guidelines.

 4. Avoid Unnecessary Assumptions: